 My background is in science and religion coverage and I'm especially interested in the intersections of science, education, race, religion, extremism and rightwing politics.

-I've written for Slate, The Atlantic, The Washington Post The Daily Beast, Science Magazine, ThinkProgress, The Guardian, Salon, and Truthdig.
+I've written for Slate, The Atlantic, The New Republic, The Washington Post, The Daily Beast, Science Magazine, GEN Mag, ThinkProgress, The Guardian, Salon, and Truthdig.

 The Department of Justice is investigating a military contracting company, Sallyport Global Services, to find out if it played a role in the alleged bribery of Iraqi government officials in exchange for exclusive contracts that cost American taxpayers billions.
 But even the Feds may not realize the depth of the suspected corruption.